What is it?

 Students who have completed 24 hours in residence with upper division standing may formally apply to the BPP Certificate Program.
 Admission to the program is based on students’ overall academic record.
-To gain admission the following semester, students must apply by March 1 for fall and by October 1 for spring, although extensions may be granted.
-The application form is located on the BPP website.
+To gain admission the following semester, students must apply by March 10 for fall and by October 10 for spring, although extensions may be granted.
+The application form is located under the the "Admissions" tab on the left.

 What classes are required?

 The BPP requires 18 semester hours of coursework.

 Students must take GOV 312L.
 One option for this course is the Washington Campus version of the course, which is offered every spring.